 4. Technology creates opportunities and errors

-There are so many connections, processes and calculations that need to be performed correctly for even the simplest search to be completed and displayed.
+So many connections, processes, and calculations must be performed correctly for even the most straightforward search to be completed and displayed.

 Here I will list three reasons that can cause prices to change when you try to book your flight.

-When you perform a search for flights online you are searching a cached availability designed to mirror actual availability.
+When you search for flights online, you are searching for a cached availability designed to mirror actual availability.

 Why use caches?
-Without getting too technical the pure volume of searches and the need for fast response times makes it close to impossible to work with real time data processing.
-Instead we are served a mirror image of what we know was correct last time we checked.
+Without getting too technical, the pure volume of searches and the need for fast response times make it nearly impossible to work with real-time data processing.
+Instead, we are served a mirror image of what we know was correct the last time we checked.
 This is a cache.

-This is a simplified explanation but all I want you to understand is that there will always be situations where real availability and the cached mirror availability is out of sync.
+This is a simplified explanation, but I want you to understand that there will always be situations where actual availability and the cached mirror availability are out of sync.

 A simple example could be: